 You can get the EWS certificate from your local government authority (Tehsil).
-The certificate is actually called an ‘Income and Assets Certificate’ and this is the proof that is required to avail of the EWS reservation.
+The certificate is called an ‘Income and Assets Certificate’, and this is the proof that is required to avail the EWS reservation.

 The designated government officer will verify your documents and issue your EWS certificate.
 The certificate issued only by any of the following authorities will be accepted as proof of a candidate belonging to the EWS category:

 - District Magistrate/Additional District Magistrate/Collector/Deputy Commissioner/Additional Deputy Commissioner/1st Class Stipendary Magistrate/ Sub-Divisional Magistrate/Taluka Magistrate/Executive Magistrate/Extra Assistant Commissioner

 - Chief Presidency Magistrate/Additional Chief Presidency Magistrate/ Presidency Magistrate